Scalability refers to your business’s ability to grow while only incrementally committing more resources.

 When you grow a business, you commit more resources to gain more revenue.
 Meanwhile, scaling is about increasing revenue without committing an equal amount in resources, allowing you to boost profits instead of just the size of your company.

-The key to scaling is that you must have a product or service that you can offer to more clients without committing more time toward it.
+The key to scaling is that you must have a product or service that you can offer to more clients without committing more time or resources toward it.

 There are all kinds of scalable products and services to consider.
 You could create a WordPress plugin or a smartphone app.
 You could set up a marketplace that connects sellers and customers—eBay is one of the biggest examples of this.
 Or you could introduce a new product or service that has a high enough profit margin to justify hiring more employees.

-Consider your business’s focus and figure out what it can offer that won’t require a significant time commitment.
+Consider your business’s focus and figure out what it can offer that won’t require a significant new resource commitment.

 Myth #3: Growth will solve all my cash flow problems

 Cash flow problems are more about your budgeting than your revenue.
-Now, if you’re not making a profit, obviously that will lead to cash flow problems at some point, but growth can lead to more of those problems if you don’t plan it properly.
+Now, if you’re not making a profit or if your sales are sluggish, obviously that will lead to cash flow problems at some point.
+But, growth can also lead to more of those problems if you don’t plan for it properly.

 For example, you invest money into developing an app.
 Even if you believe that this will help you scale your business, there will be plenty of development costs before you see any profits.
-You need to account for those costs so you’re not short on cash before your app launches.
+Plus, it will take time to develop the app.
+In the meantime, you can count on a period when you’re spending time and money on development, but the app isn’t yet bringing in revenue.
+Your cash flow forecast should account for those costs so you’re ahead of the game.

-At the end of the day, proper financial planning will solve your cash flow problems, but growth may not.
+At the end of the day, proper financial planning will help solve your cash flow problems, but growth alone may not.

 Myth #4: You need to hire as many people as possible

 The key to scaling is choosing quality over quantity when it comes to your employees.
-Hiring the right talent may cost your business more when it comes to salaries, but those employees will be far more productive and typically have less turnover.
+Hiring the right talent may cost your business more in the short term, but those employees will be far more productive and typically have less turnover.

 Jason Berkowitz, a business growth expert and founder of Break the Web digital marketing, says: